From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Background

 \subsection{Counterfactual Explanations}

+While standard CNN classifiers and attribution-based XAI techniques yield valuable insights, their raw visualizations can be cluttered and insufficiently streamlined for fast clinical interpretation.

-~\cite{Delaney2021InstanceBasedCounterfactual} introduces Native Guide, an instance‐based method for obtaining counterfactual explanations in time‐series classification.
+To overcome the visual complexity of raw attribution maps, instance-based explanations provide intuitive alternatives by showing how an input would need to change to achieve a different outcome. ~\cite{Delaney2021InstanceBasedCounterfactual} introduces Native Guide, an instance‐based method for obtaining counterfactual explanations in time‐series classification.
 The approach retrieves the nearest opposite‐class exemplar from a reference database and adapts its key subsequences using classifier‐derived weight vectors, yielding counterfactuals that align closely with the original data distribution.
-This exemplar search can be computationally demanding.
-The authors validate their method on multiple UCR benchmarks, including ECG200\footnote{\url{https://www.timeseriesclassification.com/description.php?Dataset=ECG200}}~\citep{Olszewski2001}, which contains pre‐segmented single‐beat ECG signals.
+The authors validate their method on multiple UCR benchmarks, including ECG200\footnote{\url{https://www.timeseriesclassification.com/description.php?Dataset=ECG200}}~\citep{Olszewski2001}, which contains pre‐segmented single‐beat electrocardiogram (ECG) signals.
 These simplified datasets are less complex than real‐world clinical recordings.
 They report superior performance over gradient‐based counterfactual techniques in terms of proximity, sparsity, plausibility, and diversity.

+Work by~\cite{Karlsson2020Tweaking} formalized the problem of ``time series tweaking'', distinguishing between local strategies (modifying specific shapelets) and global strategies (using nearest neighbors).
+In the local setting, they leverage Random Shapelet Forests (RSF) to detect discriminative subsequences, subsequently modifying the query signal to match the shapelet values required for a class change.
+Conversely, their global strategy utilizes a $k$-Nearest Neighbor ($k$-NN) approach to retrieve an existing instance from the target class, positing that historical examples offer inherently plausible explanations.
+While their global $k$-NN approach effectively identifies plausible counterfactuals in general time-series domains, its direct application to ECG analysis is limited by the lack of temporal alignment, as phase shifts (e.g., R-peak offsets) can distort the morphological comparison essential for cardiac diagnosis.

+Positioning their work against these instance-based baselines, specifically comparing performance with~\cite{Delaney2021InstanceBasedCounterfactual} and the shapelet approaches of~\cite{Karlsson2020Tweaking},~\cite{Wang2024Glacier} proposed {Glacier}, a framework generating counterfactuals via gradient search within either the original feature space or an auto-encoder's latent representation.
+They report superior proximity and compactness compared to the aforementioned retrieval methods.
+A central contribution of their work is the integration of ``local constraints'' to guide the gradient descent, aiming to restrict modifications to specific time segments and suppress high-frequency noise.
+However, despite these regularizations, the method remains fundamentally reliant on numerical perturbation.
+Such mathematical deformation, while optimizing for decision boundaries, lacks explicit biological constraints, risking the introduction of signal artifacts that may not align with cardiac electrophysiology.